Derek-Funk/springboard-derek-funk/capstone/README.md

 ## 1.2 - Topic
-I chose to work with the [Million Song Dataset](http://millionsongdataset.com/), a collection of 1 million songs and related data such as artists, genres, popularity, etc. My goal was to take all these unstructured data (which were spread across Hierarchical Data Format (HDF) files, SQLite databases, and text files in various directories) into 1 database where all the same data was structured, logically connected, and easily accessible.
+I chose to work with the [Million Song Dataset](http://millionsongdataset.com/), a collection of 1 million songs and related data such as artists, genres, popularity, etc. My goal was to process all these unstructured data (which were spread across Hierarchical Data Format (HDF) files, SQLite databases, and text files in various directories) into 1 database where all the same data would be in a new form that was structured, logically connected, and easily accessible.

 ## 1.3 - Dataset
 There are 3 variations of the Million Song Dataset, which I will abbreviate as MSD going forward: